 Along with discussing the importance of sleep, it is also important to discuss what happens when we don’t get enough.
 This is especially useful if you have a child who is trying to fight bedtime or falling asleep.

-It is important for kids to know that they have a role in ensuring they get a good nights sleep.
+It is important for kids to know that they have a role in ensuring they get a good night’s sleep.
 We parents can make sure we have an appropriate bedtime for them, that allows them to get the sleep they need overnight, but it is our kids that need to do the work of falling asleep.
 And we all know that as they get older, they have the ability to fight this.
-So, we can explain to them that as parents we set an appropriate bedtime to aid in them sleeping well but their job is to lay in bed, with their eyes closed and try to fall asleep (no playing with toys).
+So, we can explain to them that as parents we set an appropriate bedtime to aid in them sleeping well but their job is to lay in bed, with their eyes closed and try to fall asleep.

-I hope this helps you talk to your little ones about sleep.
-It is so important to get them onboard with how important sleep is.
-It can also be an important first step in addressing sleep issues for kids.
+I hope this helps you talk to your kids about sleep.
+It is so important to get them on board with how important sleep is.
+It can also be an important first step in addressing sleep issues with your kids.
 If you need any further help with addressing your child’s sleep issues, please feel free to reach out.
 I offer many different packages to suit all needs and budgets.
-Have you had a chance to join my free community where parents come together to discuss child sleep issues?
-Join here!
 I look forward to helping you and your kids get the sleep you need!